sunnyhughes/PAVE-LLC/README.md

 #Features List

-1. Visualize data in a user friendly way: I integrated a Google sheets to display a chart shows real-time attendance for the 2023 y-t-d that updates every 24 hours.
+1. Visualize data in a user friendly way: I integrated a Google sheets to display a chart shows real-time attendance for the 2023 Y-t-d that updates every 24 hours.

 2. Calculate and display data based on an external factor: I have displayed a countdown to show how many days until the new PAVE session begins in 2024.